mert2m/mert2m/README.md

 During my academic journey, I was part of the Software Team in the RoboTaxi Autonomous Vehicle project at Duzce University Mekatek Community for a year, leading the team as captain for about 5 months.
 This experience allowed me to leverage technologies like Python, ROS, and YOLO.
 Inspired by the competition, I voluntarily pursued an internship in the DevOps field at an artificial intelligence company.

-Currently, I'm contributing as a DevOps Intern at Zip Turkey, driven by my ambition to establish a successful career in the DevOps domain.
+Currently, I'm contributing as a Jr. DevOps Engineer at Zip Turkey, driven by my ambition to establish a successful career in the DevOps domain.
 My experience encompasses a diverse array of technologies, including Docker, Kubernetes, Helm, Grafana, Prometheus, MongoDB, Ansible, Heroku, Chef, Puppet, Zabbix, Foreman, AWX, and Terraform.
 Moreover, I've successfully developed various applications.

 As I progress, I remain deeply motivated to further strengthen my expertise in the DevOps field and aim to secure a prominent position in this dynamic and exciting industry.